fabremx/react-refactoring-kata/README.md

 ```
 - If user is connected then display cart page
-- If user is NOT connected then do display "Loading..." message
+- If user is NOT connected then display "Loading..." message
 ```

 ### 🧾 Products list